List of heads of state of Costa Rica

 The following is the list of all the heads of state of Costa Rica.
-The current Constitution establishes that the President of Costa Rica is both head of state and head of government, and the current officeholder is Rodrigo Chaves Robles of the Social Democratic Progress Party.
+The current Constitution establishes that the President of Costa Rica is both head of state and head of government, and the current officeholder is Laura Fernández Delgado of the PPSO.

 First independent governments (1821–1824)

 On October 11, 1821, the province of Costa Rica proclaimed its absolute independence from Spain.
 On the 29th of that month, the city of Cartago, head of the Partido de Costa Rican, also signed an act declaring the absolute independence of the Spanish Government.

 During this period the main divisions occurred between two sides; the imperialist who sought to annex Costa Rica to the First Mexican Empire and the Republican who sought full independence from Costa Rica.
 The monarchicals or monarchists also advocated the recognition of Agustín de Iturbide as emperor.